Zambia May 7-12, 2023

 – via the Kariba Dam (in the south) from Zimbabwe

 – through Chipata (in the east) from Malawi.
-From Chipata it is a 20 minutes drive to the Malawi border.
+From Chipata, it is a 20 minutes drive to the Malawi border.
 Crossing the border will take about half an hour.
 When entering Malawi, you have to fill in a TIP form for your car and pay Malawi Kwacha 5,000.
 This will allow your car in Malwai for 30 days.
 Do not forget to insure your car for Malawi, because they check on it frequently.
-Just after the border there is an insurance company.
+Just after the border, there is an insurance company.
 Try to get Malawi Kwachas before you enter the border post because they only accept Malawi Kwachas and not US dollars or any other currency.
-At the border there are many money changers.
+At the border, there are many money changers.
 Tip: Take one US 100 note in your hand, put away your wallet, and change this for 100 x 180 Malawi kwacha.
 Be careful.
 These guys are quick and often give you less then they say.
 So you get MKW 18,000 for USD 100.
 You should a least get a 15% better rate than the official bank rate.
-If you passed the border it will be another 125km over a good tarred road to Lilongwe.
+If you pass the border it will be another 125km over a good tarred road to Lilongwe.
 Watch your speed, especially where it says you have to drive 50km.

 – through Chingola (in the Copperbelt) from the Democratic Republic of the Congo